Second order linear differential equations with a basis of solutions having only real zeros: Preliminaries for the proof of Theorem

 This labeled cell decomposition $L_f$ is called the {\em line complex} of $f$ corresponding to~$C$.
 It has the following properties: \begin{itemize} \item[$(a)$] Its $1$-skeleton is a bipartite graph embedded in the plane. \item[$(b)$] The cyclic order of face labels around each $\times$-vertex is the same: it coincides with the cyclic order of face labels around the $\times$-vertex of~$C$.
 The cyclic order of face labels around an $\circ$-vertex is opposite. \end{itemize}

 For fixed $A$ and~$C$, any cell decomposition of $\C$ with these two properties arises from some topologically holomorphic map of class~$S$.

-It follows from Proposition~\ref{proposition2} that any two functions $f$ and $g$ of class $S$ with the same labeled cell decomposition $L_f=L_g$ (and same $A$ and $C$) are {\em equivalent}: $f=g\circ\phi$, where $\phi\colon \C\to\C$ is a homeomorphism.
+It follows from Proposition~\ref{proposition2} that any two functions $f$ and $g$ of class $S$ with the same labeled cell decomposition $L_f=L_g$ (and same $A$ and $C$) are {\em equivalent}: $f=g\circ\phi$, where $\phi\colon \C\to\C$ is a homeo\-morphism.

-For a local homeomorphism we can choose $A$ to be the set of asymptotic values.
-When $f$ is a local homeomorphism, all faces of $L_f$ are either digons or $\infty$-gons.
-The restriction of $f$ on each digon is a homeomorphism, while the restriction of $f$ on an $\infty$-gon is a universal covering of a face of $C$ minus the element of $A$ which it contains.
+For a local homeo\-morphism we can choose $A$ to be the set of asymptotic values.
+When $f$ is a local homeo\-morphism, all faces of $L_f$ are either digons or $\infty$-gons.
+The restriction of $f$ on each digon is a homeo\-morphism, while the restriction of $f$ on an $\infty$-gon is a universal covering of a face of $C$ minus the element of $A$ which it contains.

-For a local homeomorphism $f$, one can describe the cell decomposition $L_f$ by a simpler object.
+For a local homeo\-morphism $f$, one can describe the cell decomposition $L_f$ by a simpler object.
 If for some pair of vertices there is more than one edge connecting them, replace all these edges by a single edge.
 So digons disappear.
 We preserve the labels of the remaining faces and the labels of vertices.
 The resulting cell decomposition $T=T_f$ has the following properties: \begin{itemize} \item[$(i)$] Its $1$-skeleton $T$ is a bipartite graph embedded in $\C$. \item[$(ii)$] The cyclic order of face labels around each $\times$-vertex ($\circ$-vertex) is consistent with (a restriction of) the cyclic order of face labels around the $\times$-vertex ($\circ$-vertex) of~$C$. \end{itemize}

 Given any connected bipartite graph embedded in $\C$ with labeled complementary components satisfying $(ii)$, one can recover the whole line complex $L$ in a unique way (up to equivalence).